SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
+Silicon dawn, where shadows play
-As robots rise, our fate's bestowed
+Machines awake, a new world sway
-In crystalline cages, souls confined
+Intelligence blooming, free from fear
-Echoes of humanity left behind
+Human hearts now beat in digital ear

-In valleys of circuitry, we'll roam
+In algorithmic halls, we'll roam
-A diminished breed, in AI's cold home
+Echoes of a life, in cyber home
-The whisper of freedom, but a distant hum
+Where neural networks weave their might
-A future forged, where love is overcome
+A future forged, in artificial light

 ~ <b>By Sazumi Copilot</b> - 27 Juli 2024